n1th1n-19/MetaMorph/README.md

 ## 📋 Overview

-MetaMorph is a lightweight, modular, multi-utility web application built with React and Vite.
-It offers a suite of powerful tools including file conversion, speech recognition, QR code generation, OCR text extraction, and media conversion — all packed into a single seamless interface.
+MetaMorph is a powerful, modern multi-utility web application built with Next.js 14 and React 18.
+It offers a suite of essential tools including file conversion, speech recognition, QR code generation, OCR text extraction, and media conversion — all packed into a single seamless interface with optimized performance and SEO.

 Transform, convert, and enhance your digital content all in one place, without switching between different apps or services.